Breathwork for Menopause Relief: Breathe Your Way to Calm

 What is Breathwork and Why Does it Help During Menopause?

-Breathwork is a practice that focuses on conscious, controlled breathing techniques to promote physical and mental well-being.
+Breathwork can help interrupt this constant ‘fight-or-flight’ state by supporting nervous system regulation and helping the body shift back toward a calmer recovery state.
 It’s about using your breath as a tool to reduce stress, improve focus, and restore balance to your body and mind.

 Breathwork Calms The Nervous System